fonic/ipfilter/README.md

 ```
 As simple as that.

-For running via cron, you might want to add option `--notify`.
+For running via cron, you might want to add option `-n/--notify`.

 Run `./ipfilter.sh --help` to display usage information.